parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 Traditionally, you have to restart your Parse Server whenever you make changes to cloud code.
 Now, you can type `npm run watch`, and your Parse Server will auto-restart when any affected files are changed.

+# New Scripts

+* `npm run watch` will start your Parse Server and restart if you make any changes.
+* `npm run lint` will check the linting of your cloud code, tests and `index.js`, as defined in `.eslintrc.json`.
+* `npm run lint-fix` will attempt fix the linting of your cloud code, tests and `index.js`.
+* `npm run prettier` will help improve the formatting and layout of your cloud code, tests and `index.js`, as defined in `.prettierrc`.
+* `npm run test` will run any tests that are written in `/spec`.
+* `npm run coverage` will run tests and check coverage.
+Output is available in the `/coverage` folder.

 # Tying this all together

 Great, now you can be assured that your Parse Server's cloud code is working as expected, and is clean as it can be.